Frequently Asked Questions

 Can I download all of the recordings at once?

-Because the recording files are large and are stored individually on the SDA servers, there is no efficient way to download them in batches or all at once directly from this site.
+Unfortunately, there is no efficient way to download them in batches or all at once directly from this site.